 Possession not within the scope of your employment of any of the following in the last year:

-- Aerosols for the purpose of inhaling, including paint, nitrous oxide and Khat
+- Aerosols for the purpose of inhaling, including paint and nitrous oxide

 - Cocaine in any form